 These LinkedIn statistics serve to help you better understand the platform and its users.
 That way, you can mine its potential to the maximum to drive traffic from LinkedIn to your website.

 So if you’re not already on it, you might want to consider jumping on the bandwagon and use these LinkedIn statistics to your advantage before your competitors who are already on there get too far ahead.

 Summary: LinkedIn Statistics

-- 37 percent of US adults who use LinkedIn are between 30 and 49 years old.
+- 31 percent of adult LinkedIn users in the US are between 30 and 39 years old.

 - Nearly 25 percent of all LinkedIn users are senior-level influencers.

 - There are more than 55 million companies listed on LinkedIn.

 - LinkedIn is the second-most popular social media platform among B2B marketers.

 - The US offers the largest group of LinkedIn advertising audience, with a reach of 160 million users.

 - 52 percent of buyers say LinkedIn has the most influence on their research process before purchasing a product.